 The DiaMedica Therapeutics Inc. Stock Option Plan, Amended and Restated November 6, 2018 (the "Prior Plan"), was terminated by the Board of Directors in conjunction with the shareholder approval of the 2019 Plan.
-Awards outstanding under the Prior Plan will remain outstanding in accordance with and pursuant to the terms thereof.
+Awards outstanding under the Prior Plan remain outstanding in accordance with and pursuant to the terms thereof.
 Options granted under the Prior Plan have terms similar to those used under the 2019 Plan.
-As of June 30, 2019, options to purchase 627,234 common shares had been granted under the Prior Plan.
+As of September 30, 2019, options to purchase 624,568 common shares were outstanding under the Prior Plan.

-As the TSX Venture Exchange was the principal trading market for the Company's common shares, all options granted prior to December 31, 2018 under the Prior Plan have been priced in Canadian dollars.
+As the TSX Venture Exchange was the principal trading market for the Company's common shares, all options granted prior to December 31, 2018 under the Prior Plan were priced in Canadian dollars.
 Options granted after December 31, 2018 under the 2019 Plan and the Prior Plan have been priced in United States dollars.